-Barbara Klein, Ph.D., Ed.D., is an author and psychologist who has done extensive research on the development of twin identity.
+Barbara Klein, Ph.D., Ed.D., is an author who has done extensive research on the development of twin identity.
 Her research on the twin attachment informs other issues such as the importance of genetics, the environment, and parenting.
 She consults with twins and parents of twins who need guidance on reducing conflicts between twins and other issues.

 Klein has written 10 books in the field of developmental psychology and education, including her latest, Twin Dilemmas: Changing Relationships Throughout the Lifespan.
 Her previous works include Challenges of Gifted Children: Empowering Parents to Maximize Their Child’s Potential; Raising Gifted Kids: Everything You Need to Know to Help Your Exceptional Child Thrive; Alone in the Mirror: Twins in Therapy; and Not All Twins Are Alike.

 She facilitates weekly parenting groups because she believes that parents are the most important and influential people in a young child’s life.
 As a young parent in the 1980s, she worked to develop the initial parent education component for Head Start, a program developed to enhance the school readiness of economically disadvantaged preschoolers.